mixxxdj/mixxx/source/chapters/vinyl_control.rst

 * **Absolute Mode**: Provides Mixxx with both pitch and position information from the timecode, and allows you to seek by needle dropping on your vinyl or seeking on your CDJ.
-Once a track is playing, Mixxx will not allow you to select Absolute mode.
-Otherwise, the track would suddenly jump to a new position.
-Make sure the record is stopped and then you're free to select Absolute mode.
 * **Relative Mode**: Takes the position to be relative to your deck's starting point, and only controls the pitch in Mixxx.
 It is not possible to seek using your deck in relative mode, with one exception.
 If you drop the needle in the “Lead-in Time” area (see `Vinyl Configuration`_), Mixxx will seek back to the beginning of the track.
+Once a track is playing in Relative Mode, Mixxx will not allow you to select Absolute mode.
+Otherwise, the track would suddenly jump to a new position.
+Make sure the record is stopped and then you're free to select Absolute mode.
 * **Constant Mode**: This special mode is usually only activated when Mixxx needs to keep playing a track even if the vinyl control signal isn't present.
   Constant mode is automatically enabled when the needle reaches the end of a